Restaurant Health & Safety Standards for 2025: Complete Guide

 It is important to prevent slips, trips and falls within a restaurant, as these are the most common forms of workplace injury.
 Implement a daily cleaning procedure in your business to keep work areas clean and clutter-free.
 Use non-slip mats in areas prone to spills or moisture, and encourage your employees to wear slip-resistant shoes.
 Doing this will give you the best chance to improve health and safety in the kitchen.

-When do you need to report an injury to OHSA?
+When do you need to report an injury to OSHA?

 Fatalities

-Any work-related fatality must be reported to OSHA within 8 hours of the employer learning about the incident.
-This includes any death that occurs within 30 days of a work-related incident.
+Any work-related fatality must be reported to OSHA within 8 hours of the employer becoming aware of the incident.
+This includes deaths that occur immediately or within 30 days of the original work-related event, such as a fall, electrocution, or chemical exposure.

 Inpatient Hospitalization

-Any work-related incident that results in the inpatient hospitalization of one or more employees must be reported to OSHA within 24 hours of the employer learning about the incident.
-This includes hospitalizations for observation or treatment beyond first aid.
+If a work-related incident results in the inpatient hospitalization of one or more employees — meaning they’re admitted to the hospital for treatment (not just observation or first aid) — you must report it to OSHA within 24 hours of learning about the incident.

 Amputations